President and CEO

 Director of Programs and Administration

-Elaine Rubinoff has worked for Learning for a Sustainable Future since 1995.
-She began as Program Manager providing partnership development and project management until 2002 at which time she assumed the role of Director of Programs and Administration.
-Elaine’s prior positions include: Administrative Assistant in the Legal and Commodities Departments at George Weston Limited; Registered Sales Representative at Richardson Greenshields; Aboriginal Parole Officer with the Toronto Parole Board.
+Elaine Rubinoff, Director of Programs and Administration oversees project management, fiscal reporting, stakeholder/partner liaison, event management, marketing, communication, and fundraising.
+Elaine has worked for Learning for a Sustainable Future since 1995.
+She began as Program Manager providing partnership development and project management until 2002, at which time she assumed the role of Director of Programs and Administration.
+Elaine also serves as Secretary Treasurer.
+Elaine’s prior positions include Administrative Assistant in the Legal and Commodities Departments at George Weston Limited and Registered Sales Representative at Richardson Greenshields.
 Elaine is a graduate of York University.

 Manager of Programs, Engagement and Development